imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/03-Convert-styles-to-tailwindcss-classes-and-configs-part-1/README.md

 ### Replace `text-align`

-1. `text-align` is pretty stright forward as well.
+1. `text-align` is pretty straight forward as well.
 There are [text alignment utilities](https://tailwindcss.com/docs/text-align).
 1. Update our code

     ```diff